gnarpymybeloved/ThingAI-API-experimental/README.md

-# COMMERCIAL VERSION
+# Production Build
-Production version of the ThingAI API
+Production buikd of the ThingAI API

-# ALL DATA IS ENCRYPTED
+# All data is encrypted
-Software designed for commercial use
+Your data is safe when using the production servers